sanjoydasjoy/codes/zacademy/db/indexing.md

 ## Indexes Term
 - A search key is an attribute (or a combination of attributes) used to look up records in a database.
 - <img src="./src/search-key.jpg" alt="search key" width="400"/>
+- Index File: An index file is a smaller, separate file that stores "index entries," which consist of search keys and pointers to the actual records in the main database file.